 Winter cold snaps can cause temperatures to plummet dramatically, so it’s vital that landlords know the signs of frozen pipes and how to avoid them.

-Throughout the colder months, you need to take steps to prevent frozen pipes in order to minimise the risk of flooding.
-Read on to find out how to spot frozen pipes, and how to fix them.
+During colder months, you can minimise the risk of flooding by taking steps to prevent frozen pipes.
+Read on to find out how to tell if your pipes are frozen, and how to fix them.

 Download your free in-depth guide to fixing frozen pipes.
 Get instant access to expert hints and tips in the click of a few buttons.